Caribbean map with countries

 The Lesser Antilles stretch in a long arc along the eastern Caribbean.
 They’re often split into two parts:

-- Leeward Islands: includes Antigua and Barbuda, Saint Kitts and Nevis, and others
+- Leeward Islands: includes Antigua and Barbuda, Saint Kitts and Nevis and other islands

-- Windward Islands: includes Saint Lucia, Dominica, Saint Vincent and the Grenadines, and others
+- Windward Islands: includes Saint Lucia, Dominica, Saint Vincent and the Grenadines and other islands

 Antigua and Barbuda